 Friend Teyl de Bordes of Scotland selected this outstanding seedling from a batch at Washfield Nursery.
 Medium-large, arrow-shaped leaflets emerge a spectacular deep reddish-purple in spring etched in bright green along the main veins.
 The color remains for about a month before turning green.
 12-18” tall.
 Dense heads of large light lavender and white flowers are produced below the new leaves.
 Very showy.
-Sold out for 2017.
+Not available in 2018.

 E. grandiflorum 'Lilafee'

 Epimedium grandiflorum 'Lilafee' (Cc.
 910001)

 A popular favorite for its large, delicate, violet-purple flowers with white spur tips held above small, chocolate-purple tinted spring leaflets.
 Reaches 8” tall in bloom with a second flush to 14” tall. $12